mosolovsa/dioxus/packages/fermi/README.md

 static NAME: Atom<&str> = |_| "Dioxus";
 ```

-From anywhere in our app, we can read our the value of our atom:
+From anywhere in our app, we can read out the value of our atom:

 ```rust, ignore
 fn NameCard(cx: Scope) -> Element {